StarRocks/starrocks/docs/sql-reference/sql-statements/data-manipulation/SELECT.md

 1 row in set (0.07 sec)
 ```

-### Limit
+### LIMIT

-Limit clauses are used to limit the maximum number of rows returned.
+LIMIT clauses are used to limit the maximum number of rows returned.
 Setting the maximum number of rows returned can help StarRocks optimize memory usage.

 This clause is mainly used in the following scenarios: